-Sexual Battery, Rape, and Dating Violence.
+Sexual activity includes, but is not limited to, kissing, touching intimate body parts, fondling, intercourse, penetration of any body part, and oral sex.
+It also includes any unwelcome physical sexual acts, such as unwelcome sexual touching, Sexual Assault, Sexual Battery, Rape, and Dating Violence.
 When based on Gender, Domestic Violence or Stalking also constitute Sexual Misconduct.
 Sexual Misconduct may include using physical force, violence, threat, or intimidation, ignoring the objections of the other person, causing the other person's intoxication or incapacitation through the use of drugs or alcohol, or taking advantage of the other person's incapacitation (including voluntary intoxication) to engage in sexual activity.
 Men as well as women can be victims of these forms of Sexual Misconduct.
 Sexual activity with a minor is never consensual when the Complainant is under 18 years old, because the minor is considered incapable of giving legal consent due to age.

-- 1. Sexual Assault is a form of Sexual Misconduct and is an attempt, coupled with the ability, to commit a violent injury on the person of another because of that person's Gender or sex.22 - 2.
-Sexual Battery is a form of Sexual Misconduct and is any willful and unlawful use of force or violence upon the person of another because of that person's Gender or sex as well as touching an intimate part of another person against that person's will and for the purpose of sexual arousal, gratification, or abuse.23 - 3.
+- 1. Sexual Assault is a form of Sexual Misconduct and is an attempt, coupled with the ability, to commit a violent injury on the person of another because of that person's Gender or sex.21 - 2.
+Sexual Battery is a form of Sexual Misconduct and is any willful and unlawful use of force or violence upon the person of another because of that person's Gender or sex as well as touching an intimate part of another person against that person's will and for the purpose of sexual arousal, gratification, or abuse.22 - 3.
 Rape is a form of Sexual Misconduct and is non-consensual sexual intercourse that may also involve the use of threat of force, violence, or immediate and unlawful bodily injury or threats of future retaliation and duress.
 Any sexual penetration, however slight, is sufficient to constitute Rape.
 Sexual acts including intercourse are considered non-consensual when a person is incapable of giving consent because s/he is incapacitated from alcohol and/or drugs, is under 18 years old, or if a mental disorder or developmental or physical Disability renders a person incapable of giving consent.
 The Respondent's relationship to the person (such as family member, spouse, friend, acquaintance or stranger) is irrelevant.
-(See complete definition of Affirmative Consent above.)24 - 4.
+(See complete definition of Affirmative Consent above.)23 - 4.
 Acquaintance Rape is a form of Sexual Misconduct committed by an individual known to the victim.
 This includes a person the victim may have just met; i.e., at a party, introduced through a friend, or on a social networking website.
 (See above for definition of Rape.)